 Note: Not all customers will fit neatly into these categories.
 There may be some overlap, and the same person may display characteristics of each at different points in their customer journey.

-Now that you’re familiar with the different complainer personality types, let’s look at the type of complaints that each one might have.
+Now that you’re familiar with the different complainer personality types, let’s look at why people complain.

 Modern Small